jmcglone/jmcglone.github.io/README.md

 * Edit _includes/analytics.html and either
   * Replace the Google Analytics tracking code with your own, or
   * If you don't use Google Analytics, comment the block of code out entirely.
+* Edit _includes/disqus.html and either
+  * Replace the `disqus_shortname` with your own DISQUS username, or
+  * If you don't want commenting, remove or comment out the block of code entirely.

-Otherwise I will receive GA data from your website.
+Otherwise I will receive GA data and DISQUS comments from your website.